boat Stands Powerboat jack stands & Trailer jack boat Stands

 Vessel jacks and blocks should be checked on a regular basis while

 your vessel is being stored.
-Make sure the stands are snug against the hull and
+Make sure the jack stands are snug against the hull and

 the keel blocks are supporting the keel and not sinking into the ground.
 Also